 The Westfries Museum has been located in one of Hoorn’s most beautiful monuments, right off the Roode Steen central square, since 1880.
 The building itself dates from 1632 and served as a court of justice in the past.
 Until 1932, the district court and the museum shared the building.

 Today, the national monument boasts 25 style rooms filled with paintings, porcelain, glass and silver work.
-Step through the gates of the 17th-century monument and find yourself in the Golden Age!
+Step through the gates of the 17th-century monument and immediately find yourself transported back in time!

 Listen to the stories of an experienced tour guide and be surprised at the different points of view.
-They know the stories of the museum pieces and the history of Hoorn and West Friesland in the Golden Age better than anyone.
+They know the stories of the museum pieces and the history of Hoorn and West Friesland better than anyone.
 Opt for a guided museum tour or add a city tour of authentic Hoorn.

 Experience 17th-century Batavia on the Virtual Reality tour